Kazakhstan–Mexico relations: Bilateral agreements

 Both nations have signed a few bilateral agreements such as an Agreement to Abolish Visa Requirements for Official, Service and Diplomatic Passport (2014); Memorandum of Understanding on the Establishment of a Consultation Mechanism in the areas of Mutual Interests between the both Foreign Ministries of the countries (2014) and a Memorandum of Understanding in Cooperation between the Kazakh Academy of Public Administration and the Mexican Matias Romero Institute which prepares diplomats, and also adopted a joint statement reflecting bilateral issues and positions of the two countries on global issues (2014).

 Trade

-In 2018, bilateral trade between both nations amounted to US$23 million.
-Mexican exports to Kazakhstan include: metal pipes, electric motors and generators, medical equipment, air and vacuum pumps, tractors, cars and other motor vehicles, molybdenum ore, alcoholic beverages, food products and chemical products.
-Mexico is Kazakhstan's second biggest trading partner in Latin-America after Brazil.
+In 2023, bilateral trade between both nations amounted to US$32.3 million.
+Kazakhstan's main exports to Mexico include: minerals, ferroalloys, chemical based products, and printed circuits.
+Mexico's main exports to Kazakhstan include: tubes and pipes, pipe fittings, telephones and mobile phones, motor vehicles and parts, alcohol, and petroleum.